| Title: | Modeling Species Distributions in Three Dimensions |

 distributional modeling in three dimensions.
 If a voxel (3D pixel)

-vector intersects with an occurrence from
+in the SpatRaster vector intersects with an occurrence from

-, it is removed.
+occs, it is removed.
 Note that this function returns points

 representing every voxel in the background area within the